polterguy/magic/backend/files/misc/common-startup-files/default-files/functions/files/download-file.md

 - `filename` is the mandatory relative path of file to download.

-Notice, if you need to generate a temporary file for download, you can save this file into the "/etc/tmp/" folder using the "create-file" function and use this function to create a "Download" button in the UI.
+Notice, if you need to generate a temporary file for download, you can save this file into the "/etc/tmp/" folder using the `create-file` function and use this function to create a "Download" button in the UI.
 Do not respond with a hyperlink after having executed this function.
 This function will automatically create a "download button" the user can click to download the file.

 **IMPORTANT** - It is CRUCIAL that you use this function if you want to allow the user to download files, due to authentication and authorization requirements in the system.